Research Foci

 06/24

-Organisation and implementation of the annual meeting of the "Arbeitskreistreffen Cultural Studies" in cooperation with Dr. Mark Schmitt (Dortmund), Dr. Frauke Hofmeister (Leipzig) and Dr. Dietmar Böhnke (Leipzig), University of Leipzig, June 22, 2024
+Organisation and implementation of the annual meeting of the "Arbeitskreistreffen Cultural Studies" in cooperation with Prof. Mark Schmitt (HU Berlin), Dr. Frauke Hofmeister (U Leipzig) and Dr. Dietmar Böhnke (U Leipzig), University of Leipzig, June 22, 2024

 11/22